shiyis/nlpwme/modules/1a-nn.md

 #### How Are The Above Premises Important to Establishing the Framework of Natural Language Understanding?

 To answer this question, we might need to discuss the important researches done in the realm of cognitive linguistics.
+As we have mentioned in previous paragraphs of the scientists endeavor to address the issues with representing a _Mentales_ in the realm of cognitive science.
+In the same light, around the 90s emerging researches under the name _Connection Science_ has sparked a unique route to pointing issues on representation in a natural language (e.g. distributed vs. localist representations, classical vs. uniquely connectionist representation, type/token vs. part/whole hierarchies).
 This section will also bring up principles and ideas in the Chomskyan Transformation Grammar Theory; we now may call it TG.
-The importance is that natural language processing tasks
+The importance is that natural language modeling and understanding tasks often want to seek solutions that extract the underlying complex syntactic structure of a natural language.
+And oftentimes at least in _Connection Science_ this is done through a more generally functionalism approach, which we will get into more detail later.

 In order to capture more complex syntactic structures that lie in a natural language sentence, the researchers of LOTH have put a great deal of effort in developing distributed representational models with endowment of some kind of compositionality abide to the COMP law (the Compositionality of Mental Processes).

 ##### A simple introduction to the TG Theory and GB Law

-_Deep vs. Surface Phrasal Structure_ - below is an example of a "passive transformation" changing a phrase's deep structure by moving the phrase's noun phrase from object position to subject position
+_Deep vs. Surface Phrasal Structure_ - below is an example of a "passive transformation" changing a phrase's deep structure by moving the phrase's noun phrase from object position to subject position.
+For example,

 > a. d-structure: [$_{NP}$] INFL see-en BILL